 Residency: Must be a resident of Pennsylvania and the election district in which you want to register and vote for at least 30 days before the next primary, special, municipal, or general election.

 Felony Convictions: Voting rights restored automatically after release from prison.
-Learn more about restoring rights after committing a felony.
+Learn more about convicted felons voting information.

-ID Requirements: To register you must provide a Pennsylvania driver's license number or the last four digits of your social security number.
-If you have neither of these you may be required to bring more identification when you are voting for the first time.
+ID Requirements: To register you must provide a Pennsylvania driver's license number, PennDOT ID card number, or the last four digits of your social security number.
+When voting at a polling place for the first time, you must show proof of identification, either with photo or not.

 OBTAINING A VOTER REGISTRATION FORM